Public HealthRequest Info About Graduate School

 MPH On-Campus Degree

 MPH Off-Campus Degree

 Specializations, concentrations and combined degrees

 The Master of Public Health Program seeks students with a strong, genuine commitment to a career in public health.
 An MPH degree is appropriate for physicians, nurses, nutritionists, and other healthcare professionals with a strong interest in preventive medicine and community health.
 We welcome applications from both mid-career professionals and students who have recently completed the bachelor's degree.
 Physicians may also apply to the Occupational Medicine Residency Program, designating the MPH as part of their residency.

 Graduate Program Application Requirements

-Applicants must arrange for official copies of transcripts and test scores to be sent directly to the WVU Office of Admissions at PO Box 6009, Morgantown, WV 26506-6009.
+Applicants must arrange for official copies of transcripts and test scores to be sent directly to the WVU Office of Graduate Admissions and Recruitment at PO Box 6510, Morgantown, WV 26506-6510.
+If being sent by delivery service (Federal Express, UPS, etc) requiring a street address, please use WVU Office of Graduate Admissions and Recruitment, 1500 One Waterfront Place, Morgantown, WV 26501.
 The program requirements listed below (if any) are in addition to the main WVU Graduate Application.

 - See "Additional Information" below for other requirements